njmaeys/njmaeys/README.md

 <br>

 **Little Buddy** is a casual pet simulation where you care for a virtual companion.
 Feed, play, and interact with Buddy while they wander around your screen.
-Designed to be played alongside other activities, it’s the perfect idle game to keep your little friend happy and healthy.
+Designed to be played alongside other activities, it's the perfect idle game to keep your little friend happy and healthy.

 **🎯 Core Features:**